 Questions and answers on COVID-19: Travelling

-Standard prevention measures to control the spread of COVID-19 are also recommended during travel.
-These recommendations include:
+Standard prevention measures to control the spread of COVID-19 that may be recommended during travel include:

 - do not travel if exhibiting symptoms compatible with COVID-19